lawrencesnead/Homework-3/README.md

 GIVEN that a user needs a new, secure password,

-THEN, they prompted for password criteria,
+THEN, they are prompted for password criteria,

 THEN, a password is generated at the touch of a button,